vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 ## Example <a id="example"></a>

-The VCH in this example is very basic.
+The VCH in this example is very basic and results in a VCH with extremely limited capabilities.
 For an example of how to deploy a more advanced VCH to a vCenter Server cluster, see [Deploy a Virtual Container Host with a Volume Store and vSphere Integrated Containers Registry Access](deploy_vch_dchphoton.md).

 The ESXi host to which you deploy the VCH must match the specifications listed in the prerequisites.
 The example `vic-machine create` command deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.
 You cannot use the Create Virtual Container Host wizard in the vSphere Client to deploy a VCH directly on an ESXi host.